ojitha/ojitha.github.io/_posts/2025-10-08-llm_ontology_evals.md

 - **Objective:** Use Eval results to improve LLM outputs via fine-tuning or prompt adjustment iteratively.
 - **Approach:** Incorporate ontology-driven feedback loops as in OntoTune [^7] to align LLM knowledge with domain ontology.

+**Eval Scoring and Reporting:** Generate validation reports indicating compliance or violations, supporting automated scoring of LLM outputs.

+- Define Eval criteria as a set of SPARQL ASK or SELECT queries and SHACL[^15] validation reports.
+- Automate the pipeline to process multiple LLM replies, producing pass/fail or graded scores based on compliance.
+- Incorporate soft constraints or probabilistic scoring to handle partial matches or uncertain entity extraction.

 ---